Main Menu

 Current Cases

 • TIG Insurance Co. v.
-Republic of Argentina (D.D.C. pending): Obtained precedent-setting appellate victory for a U.S. judgment creditor seeking to enforce international commercial arbitration awards against a foreign state.
+Republic of Argentina (D.C.
+Cir.
+No. 23-7064): Obtained precedent-setting appellate victory for a U.S. judgment creditor seeking to enforce international commercial arbitration awards against property owned by a foreign state.
 967 F.3d 778 (D.C.
 Cir.
 2020).
-Decision reversed District Court’s holding that the FSIA’s exception to execution immunity of foreign state property requires its use for commercial activity in the United States both when the litigation commences and when the Court grants the writ of execution.
-The Court of Appeals reversed, adopting TIG’s arguments for a new Circuit rule requiring district courts to consider the totality of the circumstances at the time of filing the enforcement action, and not at a later date.
-This precedent greatly reduces the risk that a foreign state debtor can defeat a judgment creditor’s enforcement action by halting the commercial use of their property after the enforcement litigation has begun.
+The Court of Appeals adopted TIG’s arguments for a new Circuit rule requiring district courts to consider the totality of the circumstances concerning commercial use of the property at the time of filing the enforcement action, and not at a later date.
+This precedent greatly reduces the risk that a foreign state debtor can defeat a judgment creditor’s enforcement action by halting or pausing commercial use of their property after the enforcement litigation has begun.
+A second, pending appeal will decide whether an arbitral award can be enforced in the D.C.
+Circuit against a foreign state that is a successor-in-interest or alter ego of the agency or instrumentality that signed the contractual arbitration agreement.

 Concluded Cases

 • Robert C. Allan, et. al. v.
 Islamic Republic of Iran, 2019 WL 2185037 (D.D.C.
 May 21, 2019).
 Won $349 million in compensatory damages for 108 passengers and family members based on the June 1985 hijacking of a commercial flight (TWA 847) by Hezbollah terrorists.
-The District Court found that Iran had financed, supported, trained, and guided Hezbollah for the purpose of using terrorist hijacking to promote a largely anti-Semitic and anti-American agenda.
+The District Court found that Iran financed, supported, trained, and guided Hezbollah for the purpose of using terrorist hijacking to promote a largely anti-Semitic and anti-American agenda.
 He also held the passengers and their families were entitled to be compensated for the physical injuries and emotional trauma they suffered.
 Iran did not defend and the Court entered a default judgment under the federal Terrorism Statute.
 Each of the 108 plaintiffs has received partial payment of their judgments from the USVSST Fund and will remain eligible for future payments by the Fund.

 • Estate of John McCarty v.
 Islamic Republic of Iran, 2020 WL 7696062 (D.D.C.
 Dec.
 28, 2020): obtained judgment against Iran for $59 million for an additional 40 passengers and immediate family members who were victims of the TWA Flight 847 terrorist hijacking in 1985.